 Residency Program Director's Welcome

-Thanks for your interest in the University of Kentucky!
-Our Diagnostic Radiology Residency Training Program is fully accredited by the ACGME for 25 residents.
-We will be offering five PGY- 2 positions in the 2018 Match to begin on July 1, 2019.
+Thank you for your interest in the University of Kentucky!
+Our ACGME-accredited Diagnostic Radiology Residency Training Program will be offering six PGY- 2 positions in the 2019 NRMP Match for the 2020-2021 appointment year.

 This is a very exciting time at the University of Kentucky.
 As you will see if you browse around the UK HealthCare webpages, UK is in the midst of a massive expansion, including an entirely new main hospital building.
 Our department is also rapidly expanding.
 Just in the last few years, UK Radiology has replaced our old PACS system with the best new system on the market, purchased new image processing work stations, and opened a new on-site imaging facility with state-of-the-art MRI and CT, which complements the recent upgrades or replacements of our existing MRI and CT scanners.
 The opening of our new emergency department has been coupled with the creation of a new division of emergency radiology.
 Of course, we are also expanding the size of our faculty to match our growing patient volume.
 We have recently expanded from fewer than 20 faculty to more than 50.
 We are still growing and expanding services.